 What triggers migraines, and is there anything you can do to prevent this condition if you’re susceptible?
 Learn more about these intense episodes and what you should do if you suffer with them.

-If you’ve ever experienced a migraine, you’ll be all too aware of how disruptive the symptoms can be to your everyday life.
+If you’ve ever experienced a migraine, you’ll be aware of how disruptive the symptoms can be to your everyday life.
 More than just a simple headache, migraine is a chronic condition that causes severe, often throbbing pain on one or both sides of the head.
 It is sometimes accompanied by nausea, vomiting, and a range of sensory symptoms, such as seeing flashes of light, lines or spots in your vision, or extreme sensitivity to loud sounds or bright light.

 What causes migraines?

 The precise cause of migraines is not completely understood.
 It is generally thought that the symptoms result from an over sensitivity in some people’s brains to ordinary stimuli.
 The condition seems to be genetic, with migraines tending to run in families.
 They are also more likely to affect women than men.
 Researchers have also identified certain genes that seem to be associated with particular types of migraines, and which may be the cause of the abnormal brain cell reactions.

 In people who are genetically predisposed to migraine, an individual episode may be brought on by any of a number of triggers.
 These consist of both internal and external stimuli, although sometimes it can be difficult to establish a direct causal effect.
 Some of the commonly cited triggers include:

 being overtired; sleeping too much or too little; going too long without eating, such that your blood sugar drops (hypoglycaemia); keeping irregular hours, as with shift work; having poor posture; and reactions to certain types of medication, such as sleeping pills, the combined contraceptive pill, and hormone replacement therapy (HRT).